sfclearprices/sfclearprices.github.io/index.markdown

 layout: page
 ---

 Hi!
-We're some redditors who just introduced an initiative ordinance, the Transparent Restaurant Pricing Act, for San Francisco to require restaurants to include surcharges in prices.
+We're some San Franciscans who just introduced an initiative ordinance, the Transparent Restaurant Pricing Act, for San Francisco to require restaurants to include surcharges in prices.
 This will be relevant in the event that [SB 1524](https://www.sfchronicle.com/food/restaurants/article/restaurant-junk-fees-exemption-bill-19497214.php) becomes law.

 <details>